matthiascy/vgonio/README.md

 * **BRDF Estimation**: By combining the NDF and GAF, VGonio can calculate the Bidirectional Reflectance Distribution Function (BRDF) of a material.

-## Download

-You can download the latest version of VGonio from the [releases page](https://github.com/matthiascy/vgonio/releases).

 ## Documentation

 To support latex, when generating the documentation, extra HTML header content will be added.
 With `cargo doc` or